MonsieurV/PiPocketGeiger/README.md

   pass # Do something with the lib.
 ```

-Even if the Pocket Geiger can handle voltage between 3V and 9V, the [RPi GPIO](https://www.raspberrypi.org/documentation/hardware/raspberrypi/gpio/README.md) only works on 3.3V level, so **do NOT supply 5V** to your Pocket Geiger, but 3.3V instead.
+Even if the Pocket Geiger can handle voltage between 3V and 9V, the [RPi GPIO](https://www.raspberrypi.org/documentation/hardware/raspberrypi/gpio/README.md) only works on 3.3V levels, so **do NOT supply 5V** to your Pocket Geiger, but 3.3V instead.

 [Pocket Geiger Type 5 interface specification](http://www.radiation-watch.co.uk/uploads/5t.pdf).